DEV-5/MY_NOTES/Linux_Embedded_development.md

    - eg: `gcc -shared -o libtest.so test.o`

-3. Compile main program which uses the libtest.so functions,  `-L`  specifies the location of library to **linker** and in order to request  linking `libtest` we will be providing the argument `-ltest`
+3. Compile main program which uses the `libtest.so` functions,  `-L`  specifies the location of library to **linker** and in order to request  linking `libtest` we will be providing the argument `-ltest`

    -  Run    `gcc -L <path_of_library_so_file> -Wall -o main.out main.c -ltest`

 4. Export the library path using `export LD_LIBRARY_PATH=<LIBRARY_PATH>`  we need to do this as the library is not part of standard path like `/usr/lib`     hence **loader** will look up any patch mentioned in  `LD_LIBRARY_PATH`

-5. run ./main.out and the output should be as below:
+5. run ./`main.out` and the output should be as below:

    > main: start of main
-   > printing from test function in libtest.so
+   > printing from test function in `libtest.so`

 6. You can run the following command to know the location of the library `ldd main.out | grep test`